Advanced Art: Live Studio Experience

 What else will we be doing?

-In addition to talking with Robert during the class sessions—and they are recorded if you have to miss one or more—you’ll also have exclusive access to a dedicated class member-only online forum where your class can meet online 24 hours a day, seven days a week for the duration of the course.
-Robert has a qualified a class assistant on hand to help him answer questions, give feedback and create specific tutorials on the forum.
+In addition to talking with Phillip during the class sessions—and they are recorded if you have to miss one or more—you’ll also have exclusive access to a dedicated class member-only online forum where your class can meet online 24 hours a day, seven days a week for the duration of the course.
+Phillip has a qualified a class assistant on hand to help him answer questions, give feedback and create specific tutorials on the forum.

 The forum is where you’ll be able to post your work for your class to review, comment on, and make suggestions.
 And likewise, you’ll be asked to comment on your fellow students’ stories.
 You’ll problem solve together and find new methods to develop a story and punch up the dynamics in your work!